mallavarapusudhishna/task-manager-cli/README.md

   - app.py
   - tasks.txt

-Changes made here will always be visbile to everyone
+Changes made here will always be visible to everyone.
+This is just a sample to understand Git and GitHub.